satellite-of-love/elm-rugs/README.md

 `rug edit jessitron:elm-rugs:UpgradeToBeginnerProgram -R`

-Now Rug will run the UpgradeToBeginnerProgram editor, which changes the code in `src/Main.elm`.
+Then it would run the UpgradeToBeginnerProgram editor, which changed the code in `src/Main.elm`.
 It takes the body of `main` and moves it to `view`, then adds all the other code needed for a beginner program.
 You can check out the code for it [here](https://github.com/satellite-of-love/elm-rugs/blob/master/.atomist/editors/UpgradeToBeginnerProgram.ts).

-Have fun changing update and adding stuff to Model and Msg....
-I'll add information about editors that can help with that here.

-# Troubleshooting

-You'll need Java 1.8.0_111 or higher.
-If you get an error about "--optimistic-types" when running `rug install`, this might be your problem.
-Previous versions have bugs in Nashorn (which runs JS on the JVM).
+## Sorry it doesn't work anymore.

+I'd love to write these again but have other priorities.
+If you want to, I'm happy to help! [slack](https://join.atomist.com)